HFAnalyticsLab/networked_data_lab/README.md

 - North West London: Impact of the COVID-19 pandemic on the mental health of the children and young people population in North West London - :file_folder: [GitHub](https://github.com/HFAnalyticsLab/NDL_CYPMH_North_West_London), Analysis plan, codes and report

+### :three: Topic 3: Unpaid carers and their access to support (2022-2023)

+**Analysis of survey and open data sources**

+- Understanding unpaid carers and their access to support - :file_folder: [GitHub](https://github.com/HFAnalyticsLab/ndl-unpaid-carers-open-data/tree/main), R analysis files - 📰 [publication link](https://www.health.org.uk/publications/long-reads/understanding-unpaid-carers-and-their-access-to-support)

+**Resources for analysts**

+- We are currently doing an exploratory analysis on unpaid carers recorded in NHS England's GP core contract data.
+Here we provide the code for a pipeline that downloads, processes and transforms the GP Core Contract data on unpaid carers registered by GP practice to a local authority level, then links and compares this transformed data to the counts of unpaid carers per local authority from the 2021 census - :file_folder: [GitHub](https://github.com/HFAnalyticsLab/gp-contract-unpaid-carers/tree/main)

+- We have uploaded a [data-sharing agreement](https://github.com/HFAnalyticsLab/ndl-unpaid-carers/tree/main/Data%20sharing%20agreements) template for users to draw from, courtesy of the West Yorkshire Integrated Care Board.

+**Central analyses**

+These are analyses where data definitions were standardised across all labs to enable identical analyses using secure-access health care records.

+- Long read: Can you tell we care?: identifying unpaid carers using local authority and GP records - 📁 [GitHub](https://github.com/HFAnalyticsLab/ndl-unpaid-carers-central-analyses/tree/main), R codes for analysis - 📰 [publication link]

+**Satellite analyses by labs**

+These are analyses done independently by each of the labs:

+- Leeds: Analysis of unpaid carers' needs and utilisation of services in Leeds - :file_folder: [GitHub](https://github.com/HFAnalyticsLab/NDL_Unpaid_Carers_Leeds), Analysis plan, codes and report
+- Liverpool and Wirral: Analysis of unpaid carers in Liverpool and Wirral - :file_folder: [GitHub](https://github.com/HFAnalyticsLab/NDL_Unpaid_Carers_Liverpool_and_Wirral), Analysis plan, codes and report
+- Wales: Analysis of demographics, health and health service use of unpaid carers at a local authority level in Wales - :file_folder: [GitHub](https://github.com/HFAnalyticsLab/NDL_Unpaid_Carers_Wales), Analysis plan, codes and report
+- North West London: Analysis on the impact of being an unpaid carer on health conditions and healthcare access in North West London - :file_folder: [GitHub](https://github.com/HFAnalyticsLab/NDL_Unpaid_Carers_NWL), Analysis plan, codes and report